 Once you have shelter, water becomes your next concern.
 When in a survival situation, never eat unless you have enough water to keep you from becoming dehydrated.
 If you’re in deciduous woods, you can use an absorbent cloth, like cotton to collect the dew that forms on plants… I make it a point to carry one or two bandanas.
 You can wipe them along the surface of the plants or you can tie them to your legs and walk through wet vegetation.
 Ring the cloth into your mouth, or suck on it.

 I also carry pint and gallon size plastic bags.
-These can be placed around the green leaves on a tree branch with one corner of the bag hanging lower and tied off.
+Place them around the green leaves on a tree branch with one corner of the bag hanging lower and tied off.
 The moisture that forms from condensation will collect in the plastic bag.
 This is potable water.